-Chiang Rai mimics Chiang Rai with its markets.
-There is the main night bizarre seven days a week with a market on both Saturday and Sunday night.
-The Saturday night market was the highlight but most of the vendors are the same on both Saturday and Sunday.
+Chiang Rai mimics Chiang Mai with its markets.
+There is the main Chiang Rai night bizarre seven days a week with a market on both Saturday and Sunday night.
+The Saturday walking street market was the highlight but most of the vendors are the same on both Saturday and Sunday.

 Doi In Cee

 There’s no better way to get the lay of a city than from above.
 Doi In Cee is a viewpoint on the western edge of the city few make it too.
 The temple grounds are worth a quick look around, but the view is enough to ponder.
 Can you spot the Big Buddha (No. 8 in this list).

 The White Temple (Wat Rong Khun)

 If you haven’t seen photos of this temple before, you must be living under a rock.
 This place is packed with tourists all day, good luck getting a people free photo.
 The temple is quirky on the inside with cartoon pictures of all your childhood favorites such as Pikachu, Spiderman, and Harry Potter.
 Yup, inside the temple.
 You’re not allowed to take photos inside so come see it for yourself.